Keyboard shortcuts

 Pros:

-• CA deduplication — comment-only edits don’t trigger rebuilds
+• CA deduplication is always on — comment-only edits don’t trigger rebuilds

 Cons: